KateMcGuane/static-website/README.md

 ### Content

-- The paragraph on the 'About' page (index.html), was written by [Chat GPT](https://chat.openai.com/).
+- The paragraph on the 'About' page (index.html), was written using [Chat GPT](https://chat.openai.com/).
 - Any other content, I wrote the content for the website myself.